-Women who are pregnant are at greater risk for complications such as preterm labor, premature birth and lower birth weight babies.
-The dangers of smoking do not end at delivery.
-Secondhand and third hand smoke are particularly dangerous to your newborn’s health.
-Learn more about smoking and how to protect your baby’s health.
+Pregnant women who smoke or vape are at greater risk for complications such as preterm labor, premature birth and lower birth weight babies.
+The dangers of smoking and vaping do end once the baby is delivered.
+Second and third-hand smoke and vaping aerosols can be very harmful to your newborn’s health and development.

 Pick a quit date.
 Quit at your own pace by choosing a quite date (the day you want to quit) that works best for YOU.